zohar1000/monorepo-nestjs-angular-old/README.md

 ````

 - **@shared-apps** - this path refers to the *shared-apps/src/app/** folder hierarchy.<br>
-for example, if we have some interface named SomeModel which resides in shared-apps/src/app/models/some.model.ts, then we will import it like that:
+For example, if we have an interface named SomeModel located at shared-apps/src/app/models/some.model.ts, then we will import it in our app like that:
 ````
 import { someModel } from '@shared-apps/models/some.model';
 ````